guoweier/GameHut/snake/tutorial_snake_english.md

 - `pygame.display.update()` tells the pygame to refresh the screen because we have added two new messages to the window.
 - `waitForPlayerToPressKey()` runs the function we previously defined.
 Notice the second message asks the player to press a key to start the game.
 This message can have a reaction when player make an input.
 All the required reaction are written in the previous defined `waitForPlayerToPressKey()` function.
 We only need to run the function here.
 (See how convenient functions are!)

 That is everything we need for window1.
-Let's take a look for the pseudocode of the game structure, and check the things we have done:
+Let's take a look for the pseudocode of the game structure, and check the things we have done:<br>
 ```
 # window1
 Code for window1 (DONE!)